How are you sleeping lately?

 They will also ask you about your current lifestyle to get you on track to a healthier one.
 This could include questions about your eating habits, level of activity during the day, and of course your sleep.

-At each fo your personal training sessions, you’ll be supervised and motivated by your trainer, as they keep an eye on your form, training techniques and how difficult you’re finding the programme, so they can make any adjustments if necessary.
+At each fo your personal training sessions, you’ll be supervised and motivated by your personal trainer, as they keep an eye on your form, training techniques and how difficult you’re finding the programme, so they can make any adjustments if necessary.

 Another benefit of personal fitness training is that your progress is tracked, so you can see how far you’ve come once you finish your private training programme -whether you are aiming for weight loss or just want to live a healthier life.